-They blow through the hot daylight, and they are as unruly as my wind tossed hair; the sweet slow pain streams and twines and stretches and curls and wraps around everything, like determined fingertips.
-Tugging every part of me relentlessly; gliding gentle and quiet in their passing.
+They blow through the hot daylight, and they are as unruly as my wind-tossed hair; the sweet slow pain streams and twines and stretches and curls and wraps around everything, like determining fingertips.
+Tugging every part of me relentlessly, gliding gentle and quiet in their passing.

 And my thoughts moved in that final zero-moment with velvet and physical, tactile thickened grace, like warm water sent cascading over my nodding head, as sleep would come to find me.
 All my thoughts would gather in that sweet hot place, and then they would rush headlong out through the open window and away from me.

 Oh, yes, there’s that place.
 Somewhere that’s far between here and there, way-way out there.
-And, somewhere out there I felt myself fall entirely apart and come together again, although quite newly made.
-I did the collapse and rebuilding of Cynthia in an imperceptible way.
+And, somewhere out there, I felt myself fall entirely apart and come together again, although relatively newly made.
+I did the collapse and rebuilding of Cynthia imperceptibly.
 Right next to the heartbreakingly beautiful young boy with the sweet and fierce heart, who rode along next to me.
 There I was in those moments.
 And, in the next breath, I was remade.
-It happened time and time again.
+So it happened time and time again.

-I would be the boxer and the laughing dancing bear, with all of my clutter mess, and court jester noise.
-And, then my head would nod as my thoughts gathered themselves into a whippy frothy hot ball to rush away to dance in the wind along with my hair.
+I would be the boxer and the laughing dancing bear, with all my clutter mess and court jester noise.
+And then my head would nod as my thoughts gathered themselves into a whippy frothy hot ball to rush away to dance in the wind along with my hair.

-When I’d wake, and my lids would open to reveal the familiar velvet green depths, which became the only place where the momentous changes could be seen.
-Those eyes no longer danced but instead would stare back direct and steady and profound.
+When I’d wake, my lids would open to reveal the familiar velvet green depths, which became the only place where the momentous changes could be seen.
+Those eyes no longer danced but instead would stare back directly and steadily and profoundly.
 They no longer flinched.
 From one closing to the next opening, I’d find through my stare that I’d been made different again.

 Oh yes, something happened to call me out to Southern Mississippi, and I’ll write in more detail about that.
-But I find that in the reformation of me in this little life that I’m earnestly living; that the ‘it’, as so often happens in my personal journey, is far less important than the aftermath.
+But I find that in the reformation of me in this little life that I’m earnestly living, that the ‘it,’ as so often happens in my journey, is far less important than the aftermath.
 It is never the event that sets my landslides into motion.
 It’s the wreckage and the rebuilding that follows.
-It is less of a surprise who set me into motion, though.
+It is less of a surprise who put me into action, though.

-I find that once again it became my eldest child who has forced me to bend and break, and to find a way to rise again.
+I find that once again, it became my eldest child who has forced me to bend and break and to find a way to rise again.
 She has been that gift to me, time and time again.
-When I don’t make a move, and I’m content to cast a comfortable shade, she’ll implode and off I find myself going again.
-Finding, doing, pulling in and creating with my bare hands from the fragments I can find around me; whatever it will take to bring her back to me.
-And, when I can’t find it within me I have learned to drop to my knees and beg to God to give her back to me.
+When I don’t make a move, and I’m content to cast a comfortable shade, she’ll implode, and off I find myself going again.
+Finding, doing, pulling in, and creating with my bare hands from the fragments I can find around me; whatever it will take to bring her back to me.
+And, when I can’t find it within me, I have learned to drop to my knees and beg God to give her back to me.

 She doesn’t know it.
 She doesn’t see it.
-She doesn’t know about space I keep between us as a protection for her.
-She only sees splinter shafts and shards of a roiling hot love that explodes all over her.
-When it comes to her, my fear wears boxing gloves.
-It escapes me in words that pour over her, hot and jagged and bubbling and churning in a flow that is direct and never ending.
+She doesn’t know about the space I keep between us as a protection for her.
+She only considers splinter shafts and shards of a roiling hot love that explodes all over her.
+When it comes to her, my fear is wearing boxing gloves.
+It escapes me in words that pour over her, hot and jagged and bubbling and churning in a flow that is direct and never-ending.
 My words come in a flood.
 They won’t stop.
 How can they stop?
 It’s all I’ve ever had to convey my thoughts.
-All her life I’ve tried to love her without touching her.
+All her life, I’ve tried to love her without touching her.

-In the slow, thick nodding of my lids from dancing eyes to the opening on direct unflinching green.
-Trapped in the battered blue-gray steel hurtling its way like molasses through five inferno states in a scorching burnt out hell of late June.
+In the slow, thick nodding of my lids from dancing eyes to the opening on the direct, unflinching green.
+Trapped in the battered blue-gray steel hurtling its way like molasses through five inferno states in a scorching burnt-out hell of late June.
 In a journey set to fire.
-Hurtling and limping along with the car; the screeching of steel joining a banshee crying cacophony and a full-throated keening voice, to an already out of tune song.
+Hurtling and limping along with the car, the screeching of steel joining a banshee crying cacophony and a full-throated keening voice, to an already out-of-tune song.
 Combining all parts of myself with the screaming of the wind and the scratching of the tumbleweeds.

 There.
 In the confinement and the freedom of the wind that rushed through me, I am found once again.
 In the telling of my tales, my eyes are dancing reluctantly again.
-But, I’m different I do swear.
-I am glad for it.
+But I’m different, I do swear.
+I am glad about it.

 There’s God again too.
 So, here we all are.
-As I gaze across my yard remade and reformed yet again.
-In the aftermath, in this pause in the re-formation flicking of the kaleidoscope.
+As I gaze across my yard, remade and reformed yet again.
+In the aftermath, in this pause in the reformation flicking of the kaleidoscope.
 It’s messy.
 It’s beautiful.
 It’s unexpected.
 The pretty pieces of me are stunning.
-In the end, for me, it is all that there is.
+But, in the end, for me, it is all that there is.
 It is all that is within my grasp to cling to.
 It’s just another stone placed in the rebuilding of Cynthia.